-The above video shows fighters in the Leung Ting lineage going at it full power with headgear (with chest protectors for the girls) You can tell that these are all beginners, as they are wearing white shirts.
-In the Leung Ting Lineage it usually takes around a year and a half to two years to graduate to the black shirt or assistant instructor level.
+The above video shows fighters in the Leung Ting lineage going at it full power with headgear (and with chest protectors for the female fighters).
+You can tell that these are all beginners, as they are wearing white shirts.
+In the Leung Ting Lineage it usually takes at least two years to graduate to the black shirt or assistant instructor level.

-This bar had the most amazing different martinis, but also around 11 o’clock turned into a disco with the worse loud music.
+This bar had the most amazing different martinis, but also around 11 o’clock turned into a disco with awful and loud music.
 They had 2 enormous bouncers and a rough looking crowd would come in after 11, at which time I would usually leave because I couldn’t take the music.

 One day I was doing some google searches ( I think I was doing research for this blog) and I saw that there had been a homicide in my neighborhood.
 Friends and relatives of the victim were protesting the local police precinct’s handling of the case.

-The victim had gone to the bar and was hitting on a girl.
+The victim had gone to this bar and was hitting on a girl.
 It turns out that the girls’ boy friend was in the bar and he started an argument with the victim.
-The boy friend was friends with the bouncers and they eventually threw the victim out.
+The boy friend was also friends with the bouncers and the bouncers eventually threw the victim out.
 The victim found himself alone on the sidewalk surrounded by 10 guys who proceeded to stomp him into the ground.
 Fortunately his cousin showed up to take him to the hospital where he died a few hours later.

 The protest was because the precinct refused to categorize the victim’s death as a homicide.
 According to the people who protested this precinct had extremely low crime statistics and the captain wanted to keep them that way (I obviously have no way of knowing if this allegation was true or false).